Utah Admin. Code R315-261-4 - Exclusions

 address of the receiving facility; the type and quantity of the airbag waste,

-that is, airbag modules and airbag inflators, received; and the date which it
+that is, airbag modules and airbag inflators, received; and the date that it

 was received.
 Shipping records and confirmations of receipt shall be made